jonschz/tikz-nfold/README.md

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3c of this license or (at your option) any later version.

+## Contributing

+Any kind of help is welcome!
+Feel free to test the library, report issues, and open pull requests.
+In the latter case, be sure to compile the [unit tests](https://github.com/jonschz/tikz-nfold/tree/main/tests) before and after your changes and look for deviations.

 ## Impressions

 ![joins](./images/screenshot_join.png)